 Japanese decluttering expert Marie Kondo has taken root worldwide.
-Her hit show on Netflix (which has inspired a second new show that will debut this summer) and her bestselling book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, have followers around the world discarding everything that does not “spark joy” and steering clear of buying organizing equipment.
+Her hit show on Netflix (which has since inspired a second show) and her bestselling book, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, have followers around the world discarding everything that does not “spark joy” and steering clear of buying organizing equipment.
 But does the KonMari Method truly transform lives, or is it an unrealistic and overwhelming approach to orderly living?

 Here are three reasons why Kondo’s method works and three why it doesn’t.